l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 );
 ```

-So far I have enjoyed writing styled components with Linaria, makes the code much clearer without the need of using additional jsx tags for styling.
-With Linaria each styled element turns into a UI component and it naturaly drives reusability.
+So far I have enjoyed writing styled-components with Linaria, makes the code much clearer without the need of using additional `.jsx` tags for styling.
+With Linaria, each styled element turns into a UI component and it naturally drives reusability.
 However I still need to get my head around it, how
 to test it and adopt it in a more complex scenario.
 Check whether there is a way to give it a custom name to the class.